-The Diocese of St. Petersburg is now a Participant in the Applicant Fingerprinting Retention Notification Program (AFRNP).
-Given the opportunity to upgrade the diocese’s background screening capability, Bishop Lynch decided to have the diocese participate in the Florida Department of Law Enforcement’s Applicant Fingerprinting Retention Notification Program.
+The Diocese of St. Petersburg is now a Participant in the Applicant Fingerprinting Retention Notification Program (AFRNP) for employees only.
+Given the opportunity to upgrade the diocese’s background screening capability, Bishop Emeritus Lynch decided to have the diocese participate in the Florida Department of Law Enforcement’s Applicant Fingerprinting Retention Notification Program.
 The AFRNP alerts the diocese immediately when an individual with unsupervised access to children, youth, or vulnerable adults has been arrested or convicted after successfully completing an initial FDLE/FDLE Background criminal history background check.
 Click here to view the Announcement Memo.
 Fingerprinting Requirement for FDLE/ Level 2 Background Check

 - Employees All employees 14 years of age and older must be Level 2 FDLE/FBI (AFRNP) Level 2 background screened using electronic fingerprinting through diocesan resources.
 Click here to register.
 (For the purposes of background screening only, employees of the following business relationships are included in the term “Employees”: contractors, vendors, licensees, consultants, Memo of Understanding Personnel, and federal or state resource personnel and are also considered Church Personnel.)

-In accordance with the Title 28, Code of Federal Regulations (CFR), Section 50.12, the Diocese of St. Petersburg does not accept background screening reports from any federal agency, state agency, or private information vendor regardless of the screening organization and regardless of the position that an individual currently holds or may have held in the past – with one exception.
-The Diocese can accept FDLE/FBI (AFRNP) Level 2 background criminal history background checks performed by Qualified Entities of the FDLE/FDLE Volunteer, Employee Criminal History System (VECHS).
-Otherwise, fingerprints contained in the FBI database can be used only for the purpose intended and are federal or state statute specific.
-This means that the FDLE and the FBI prohibits the sharing of criminal history reports between entities outside of the Diocese of St. Petersburg is not allowed except as noted above.
-In order to begin the background screening process, Church personnel who wish to have unsupervised access or who wish to have the care, responsibility, or supervision of children children youth, and or vulnerable adults must first obtain and complete either an Employee Application, a Covered Volunteer Application Form, an Independent Contractor Agreement, License Agreement, or a Memorandum of Understanding.
+In accordance with the Title 28, Code of Federal Regulations (CFR), Section 50.12, the Diocese of St. Petersburg does not accept background screening reports from any federal agency, state agency, or private information vendor regardless of the screening organization and regardless of the position that an individual currently holds or may have held in the past.
+The Diocese does not accept FDLE/FBI (AFRNP) Level 2 background criminal history background checks performed for any outside entity.
+Fingerprints contained in the FBI database can be used only for the purpose intended and are federal or state statute specific.
+This means that the FDLE and the FBI prohibits the sharing of criminal history reports between entities outside of the Diocese of St. Petersburg.
+In order to begin the background screening process, Church personnel who wish to have unsupervised access or who wish to have the care, responsibility, or supervision of children children youth, and or vulnerable adults must first obtain and complete either an Employee Application, an Independent Contractor Agreement, License Agreement, or a Memorandum of Understanding (contact the Safe Environment Program Office for more information).
 These forms can be obtained from the parish, school, or early childhood center where they wish to work or volunteer or from the Diocesan Safe Environment Program Office.
 Second, individuals must click here to register online.
 They must select a time, date, and location to be fingerprinted and then keep the appointment.
-For those individuals who do not access to a computer, please contact the PrideRock Customer Assistance number at 1-877-323-8885 to register by phone.
+For those individuals who do not have access to a computer, please contact the Registration Help Desk phone number at 1-954372-3677 to register by phone.
 Results of criminal history background checks are provided to the pastor, principal, or organizational head of each diocesan entity except for those of contractor personnel.

 The FBI prohibits the sharing of background screening results of contractor personnel with their respective employers.
 The diocese provides clearance or non-clearance letters to contractor employers and their diocesan clients.

-- Contractors, vendors, licensees, consultants “contractors” (See additional information and requirements of what it takes to become a diocesan vendor, contractor, licensee, or consultant) (Note: In accordance with the Florida Department of Law Enforcement’s [FDLE] Volunteer, Employee Criminal History System [VECHS] User Agreement signed by representatives of the FDLE and the Bishop of the Diocese of St. Petersburg on November 9, 2001, paragraph I.C. states that…current and/or prospective employee and volunteers (which classes of persons shall be understood for purposes of this Agreement to include contractors and vendors who have or may unsupervised access to the children, disabled, or elderly persons for whom User provides care), pursuant to section 943.0542, F.S.
+- Contractors, vendors, licensees, consultants “contractors” (Note: In accordance with the Florida Department of Law Enforcement’s [FDLE] Volunteer, Employee Criminal History System [VECHS] User Agreement signed by representatives of the FDLE and the Bishop of the Diocese of St. Petersburg on November 9, 2001, paragraph I.C. states that…current and/or prospective employee and volunteers (which classes of persons shall be understood for purposes of this Agreement to include contractors and vendors who have or may unsupervised access to the children, disabled, or elderly persons for whom User provides care), pursuant to section 943.0542, F.S.
 [Florida Statutes], and the NCPA (National Child Protection Act), and forms the legal basis for User’s access to criminal history record information derived from the systems of the U.S. Department of Justice…) All contractor employers who have employees that provide products and or services to the Diocese of St. Petersburg AND whose employees have or may have unsupervised access to children or youth must register with the Diocese of St. Petersburg Safe Environment Program Office (DOSP).
 Said employees must successfully complete a FDLE/FBI (AFRNP) Level 2 background check based on electronic fingerprinting performed by the Diocese of St. Petersburg.
 Successful completion of a background check by the Diocese means that screened individuals meet the Diocese of St. Petersburg’s Minimum Standard of Moral Conduct.
-The Diocese of St. Petersburg does not accept background checks performed by any other organization except from a FDLE VECHS member organization known collectively as Qualified Entities.
+The Diocese of St. Petersburg does not accept background checks performed by any other organization.
 In accordance with FBI/FDLE authority and the Diocese of St. Petersburg Policy for the Protection of Children and Vulnerable Adults, the Safe Environment Program Office performs FBI/FDLE (AFRNP) Level 2 background checks on contractor employees who have or may have unsupervised access to children and vulnerable adults.

 Type 1 Contractors This category of contractor contains those firms whose employees have unsupervised access (aka care, responsibility, and or supervision) to children, youth and or vulnerable adults on diocesan property or to and from diocesan property.
 The employees of these firms must (1) successfully complete a FDLE/FBI Level 2 criminal history background check, (2) attend Safe Environment Program training, and (3) meet additional requirements as listed in the DOSP Contractor-Vendor Registration and Certification Procedures to become a certified contractor with the diocese.